 This was the name of three biblical men, including two kings:

-King Nahash—another king of the Ammonites of the same name is mentioned, who showed kindness to David during his wanderings (2 Sam.
-10:2).
+King Nahash—another king of the Ammonites of the same name is mentioned, who showed kindness to David during his wanderings (2 Samuel 10:2).
 On his death, David sent an embassy of sympathy to Hanun, his son and successor, at Rabbah Ammon, his capital.
-The grievous insult which was put upon these ambassadors led to a war against the Ammonites, who, with their allies the Syrians, were completely routed in a battle fought at “the entering in of the gate,” probably of Medeba (2 Sam.
-10:6-14).
-Again Hadarezer rallied the Syrian host, which was totally destroyed by the Israelite army under Joab in a decisive battle fought at Helam (2 Sam.
-10:17), near to Hamath (1 Chr.
-18:3).
+The grievous insult which was put upon these ambassadors led to a war against the Ammonites, who, with their allies the Syrians, were completely routed in a battle fought at “the entering in of the gate,” probably of Medeba (2 Samuel 10:6-14).
+Again Hadarezer rallied the Syrian host, which was totally destroyed by the Israelite army under Joab in a decisive battle fought at Helam (2 Samuel 10:17), near to Hamath (1 Chronicles 18:3).

-King Nahash, father of Amasa, who was commander-in-chief of Absolom's army (2 Sam.
-17:25)—Jesse's wife had apparently been first married to this man, to whom she bore Abigail and Zeruiah, who were thus David's sisters, but only on the mother's side (1 Chr.
-2:16).
+King Nahash, father of Amasa, who was commander-in-chief of Absolom's army (2 Samuel 17:25)—Jesse's wife (unnamed in the Bible) had apparently been first married to this man, to whom she bore Abigail and Zeruiah, who were thus David's sisters, but only on the mother's side (1 Chronicles 2:16).